rachelgoff/FSND2/projects/capstone/05_what_to_eat/README.md

 }
 ```
 #### GET '/restaurants/{restaurant_id}'
-- Retrieve a specified restaurant by restaurant_id from the restaurant collection.
+- Retrieves a specified restaurant by restaurant_id from the restaurant collection.
 - Requested arguments: **restaurant_id**
-- Return a matched restaurant object and a successful message.
+- Returns a matched restaurant object and a successful message.

 ##### Exmaple request:
 `GET /restaurants/1`